Rakhi8076/AyurSutra/README.md

-# 🌿 PanchArogya – Eco Therapy Suite
+# AyurSutra – Eco Therapy Suite

 PanchArogya is a React-based web application that promotes holistic wellness through Ayurveda, Panchakarma, Yoga, and Meditation practices.
 The platform provides an easy-to-use interface to explore therapies, track wellness, and access therapy-related resources.